Yarrow & elderflower tea | A tea worth foraging for

 It turns out I quickly found, when Bixby sat by the side of our winding road that summer morning and I scrolled google, yarrow is an amazing addition to tea (just to be clear–it’s great in hot and iced tea as well).

 I love so many of it’s benefits, but if I had to pick just one to mention, I love that it helps with inflammation, which is the root of so many other issues.
-(Read 5 benefits here.)
+(Read 5 benefits of yarrow here.)

 You can even get yarrow powder to sprinkle in your smoothies or over your food.